devara46/digitasi/README.md

 ### Using Map Boundaries

 The code for georeferencing using the map boundaries was split into two parts.

 The first one was *get_expanded_bounds.ipynb*, which is used to get the reference coordinate for georeference.
+This script requires a single input file which is the SLS boundary file (could be in GPKG or Geo JSON)

 The Second one was *georeference_coord.ipynb*, which adds georeference to the scanned image using the original boundaries as reference.
+This script requires three-parameter to be provided:

+- SOURCE: which is the folder path of the image that will be georeferenced.
+- COORD: which is the result file from *get_expanded_bounds.ipynb*.
+- RESULT: which is the path to the folder where the georeferenced image will be stored.

 ### Using Printed Coordinates